 - Fat freezing has been reported as painful for such a small delicate area

 The TruSculpt iD body sculpting treatment works by using radiofrequency energy.
 It heats fat cells and destroys them while your skin remains at a comfortable temperature.
 The cells are then eliminated by your body through your lymphatic system.

 Compared to fat dissolving injections there is absolutely no downtime, you can immediately resume your normal routine without restrictions after your treatment but there may be slight redness over the treated area for an hour after treatment.

 TruSculpt iD can effectively treat a double chin.
 The applicator is used on the area beneath the chin, and after the fat cells are heated and eliminated over the next few weeks, the skin underneath your chin will have a smoother appearance, while also tightening the skin.
 And the treatment can all be done in 15 minutes.
 The perfect lunchtime treatment.

 Results can be seen after the 1st treatment but require 3 treatments a month apart to achieve an optimal outcome.

-If you’d like to find out whether you might be a good candidate for a TruSculpt iD body sculpting treatment to treat a double chin begin by booking your FREE comprehensive no-obligation consultation valued at $250 with me today.
+If you’d like to find out whether you might be a good candidate for a TruSculpt iD body sculpting treatment to treat a double chin begin by booking your comprehensive no-obligation consultation with me today.